wavma/enhance/README.md

 ```

 ### `enhance.scale`
-Use this method to create an input for users to manual type in their input or a dropdown (ala Google Docs, Photoshop, etc).
+Use this method to create an input for users to manual type in their scale (often easier to think in percentage 0-100%) or a dropdown (ala Google Docs, Photoshop, etc).

 ```javascript
 // Retrieves the current scale